 The U.S. ranks 22nd on the coffee consumption list, falling short of countries such as Canada, Germany, and drinking a third of the coffee the average Finnish resident consumes.
 In fact, coffee consumption in America has fallen 50%, yet the global production is more popular than ever.
 Why is this the case?
 Because while more selective consumers lean away from the instant options and shelf standards, the interest in high-end coffee has added to the 20% growth rate in specialty foods.
 That lead to quality coffee in single serve coffee pods or exotic coffee options taking a firm hold on the 9.03 million bags globally produced in June of 2016 alone.
-Exquisite selections such as Kopi Luwak coffee have turned previous coffee carousers into self-appointed connoisseurs.
+Exquisite selections such as Kopi Luwak coffee or also known as Civet Coffee have turned previous coffee carousers into self-appointed connoisseurs.

 What Is Kopi Luwak Coffee and Why Is it So Special?

 Most coffee manufacturers grow their beans and pick the ripe coffee cherries by hand at the perfect stage of ripeness.
 The cherries are then roasted after a specific time, processed, bagged, and shipped to their destination.
 Kopi Luwak coffee is not your typical coffee.
 The 2007 blockbuster hit, “The Bucket List“, may have this exotic coffee as a focal point, but its history dates back to the mid 18th century.
 Dutch settlers established various plantations on the islands of Sumatra and Java (notice the name) in the East Indies.
 Europeans at that time felt they were above the simplicity of native farmers and wanted to strip away their resources.
 Local farmers, however, were curious about the new “cherry” plants and wanted to taste the product they created for themselves.